SAT ACT TSI & Test Prep

 STAAR, ACT, SAT, TSI, AP, or ASVAB

 College & Career Center personnel can assist you with SAT/ACT or TSI registration.
-Attached is a calendar of dates when the College & Career Center is open.
 Walk-ins are encouraged when students have home passes.
-Or... to make an appointment, email your LVHS class schedule to the Facilitator, Cindy Hensley.
+Or... to make an appointment, email your LVHS class schedule to the Facilitator, Theresa Purtell.